Astral Artists connect with the world.

 Recognized by Yale University with their Distinguished Music Education Partnership Award, Classroom Classics works with 4th grade students in three Philadelphia public schools to create a personal connection to classical music.
 Building on strong relationships with Bayard Taylor, John Moffet and Chester A. Arthur schools, Astral artists bring the highest level of performance directly into the classroom, sparking curiosity about music and what it means to be a musician.
 The program furthers impact by exploring the intersection of music and Social Emotional Learning (SEL) in both the creation and enjoyment of music.

 Community Classics brings concerts by extraordinary classical musicians to individuals living in Continuous Care Retirement Communities, Medical Homes, and other residential communities.
 By reducing obstacles to the experience of live classical music, Astral artists can share this art form with people who have a longtime love or new interest in classical music and can explore exciting collaborations and repertoire through these individualized concert experiences.

-Our partner care facilities include Inglis House, Waverly Heights, Wesley Enhanced Living at Stapeley, Beaumont at Bryn Mawr, Cathedral Village, Dunwoody Village and Granite Farms Estates.
+Our partner care facilities include Inglis House, Quadrangle, Wesley Enhanced Living at Stapeley, Beaumont at Bryn Mawr, Cathedral Village, Dunwoody Village and Granite Farms Estates.